A Tour de Force

 The South Carolina flag hoisted in battle boosts morale |

 On 28 June, a bombardment commenced between Parker's warships aligned off Sullivan Island and Moultrie's raw militia manning the guns protected by sand and palmetto logs.
 The barrage went on for hours.
 The British gunners were frustrated that, despite hit after hit, the combination of sand and spongy logs inflicted little damage on the fort.
-Shot after shot from the warships either bounced off the walls or got absorbed into the soft walls of palmetto.
+Shot after shot from the warships either bounced off the walls or got absorbed into the soft walls of the palmetto.
 The Americans fired back.
 But low on gunpowder, Moultrie insisted that each shot be well-aimed.
 In the middle of the hours-long engagement, a British shot cut down the South Carolina flag.
-A brave sergeant named William Jasper, in full view of the British and the American, ignored the hail of lead and iron to mount the parapet and restore the flag.
+A brave sergeant named William Jasper, in full view of the British and the Americans, ignored the hail of lead and iron to mount the parapet and restore the flag.
 The impact on the morale of both sides was telling.
-As the battle went on, the deliberate fire of the defenders took its toll on the British ships, scoring hit after hit.
+As the battle continued, the defenders' deliberate fire took its toll on the British ships, scoring hit after hit.
 Things took a final turn against the British when Parker sent three frigates around Sullivan Island to take the defenders in the flank.
 Unaware of the dangerous waters of the channel, all three suddenly grounded in the shallows.
-After a struggle, two freed themselves but the third, HMS Acteon remained stuck.
+After a struggle, the two freed themselves, but the third, HMS Acteon, remained stuck.
 The frustrated crew burned it to prevent the rebels from taking it.

 Fight on till Dark